- GDP (PPP):

-The Czech Republic’s economic freedom score is 74.2, making its economy the 24th freest in the 2018 Index.
-Its overall score has increased by 0.9 point, with improvements in business freedom, fiscal health, and government spending outweighing a decline in government integrity.
+The Czech Republic’s economic freedom score is 73.7, making its economy the 23rd freest in the 2019 Index.
+Its overall score has decreased by 0.5 point, with lower scores for judicial effectiveness and monetary freedom overwhelming modest improvements in government spending and property rights.
 The Czech Republic is ranked 13th among 44 countries in the Europe region, and its overall score is above the regional and world averages.

-Although populist, antiestablishment political parties are on the rise, the new government is expected to continue pro-EU, pro-business, and fiscally prudent policies.
-Previous governments’ implementation of critical reforms in many areas has created a vibrant private sector.
-Business start-up procedures are streamlined, a relatively efficient tax regime facilitates entrepreneurial growth, and openness to global trade and investment has been fully institutionalized.
+Amid rising populism and political polarization, the government has been pulled slightly to the left by its Communist and other left-leaning coalition partners but is expected to continue pro-EU, pro-business, and fiscally prudent policies.
+Implementation of critical reforms by previous administrations streamlined business start-up procedures, embedded a relatively efficient tax regime to facilitate entrepreneurial growth, and institutionalized an openness to global trade and investment.
 Contributing to overall stability and competitiveness, a relatively sound legal framework sustains judicial effectiveness and government integrity.

 The individual income tax rate is a flat 15 percent, and the standard corporate tax rate is 19 percent.
 Other taxes include value-added and inheritance taxes.
-The overall tax burden equals 33.5 percent of total domestic income.
-Over the past three years, government spending has amounted to 41.4 percent of total output (GDP), and budget deficits have averaged 0.8 percent of GDP.
-Public debt is equivalent to 37.7 percent of GDP.
+The overall tax burden equals 34.0 percent of total domestic income.
+Over the past three years, government spending has amounted to 40.0 percent of the country’s output (GDP), and budget surpluses have averaged 0.5 percent of GDP.
+Public debt is equivalent to 34.7 percent of GDP.